 A muscle at a strong length can still have a poor mechanical advantage and will therefore play a lesser role.
 A muscle can also dominate despite functioning at a shorter, weak length.
 It needs to generate more torque than other muscles involved, otherwise other muscles fail first.

-The moment arm complicates things in some cases.
+The moment arm complicates things.
 For example, even though supination, or using an underhand grip, on the curl will shorten the biceps, it will improve the moment arm.
-The solution is to use an incline curl, while supinating during the movement, to emphasize the biceps yet still work them at a strong length.
+The solution is to use an incline curl, while supinating during the movement, to emphasize the biceps yet work them at a strong length.

 Pectoralis Major (Sternal)